Lane Splitting and Filtering Laws by State (2026)

 Hawaii

-Hawaii has a limited version of lane filtering, called shoulder surfing, permitting motorcyclists to travel along the shoulder in congested conditions.
-This is unique to Hawaii and is meant to help ease traffic in urban areas.
+Hawaii had a limited version of lane filtering, called shoulder surfing, from 2019 to 2020.
+Act 218 allowed motorcyclists to ride on the shoulder (or “shoulder surf”) in certain circumstances.
+This was unique to Hawaii and is meant to help ease traffic in urban areas.

 Montana